imciflam/gh-viewer/README.md

 # gh-viewer

-a popular github repos viewer made with react+recoiljs
+a popular github repos viewer made with react + recoiljs